-Each program is designed to accommodate a maximum of 30 students and maintains a student-toinstructor ratio of 6:1.
+Each program strives to maintain a student-to-instructor ratio of 6:1.
 This limited class size and small ratio allows for more attentive instruction and gives each student the best opportunity to learn and succeed.
 The size and setup of the facility is sufficiently equipped and arranged to effectively educate and train full classes and break-out sessions.